 The profile of a typical NGO travel program means travelers frequently travel to areas of the world with inherently more risks than a typical corporate or leisure destination.
 However, travel to any part of the world, even within the United States, can carry risks.
 Risk to travelers comes in varying forms; whether immediate danger associated with conflict, political tensions and health warnings, or concerns over traveler welfare due to delays, airline strikes and weather disruption.Amadeus Mobile Messenger International SOS

-As a long standing partner to the NGO community, Key Travel takes traveler wellbeing seriously and has invested in a number of services and tools to support NGOs' travel security programs and assist with their duty of care responsibility to employees.
+As a long standing partner to the non-profit community, Key Travel takes traveler well-being seriously and has invested in a number of services and tools to support our client's duty of care responsibilities.
 These range from pre-trip briefings to traveler tracking; providing solutions at vastly reduced rates compared to market prices.

 Print this page